-The market opens on Mondays, Wednesdays, Fridays and Saturdays from 9am to 8pm.
-Take into account that some of the stands only open during the weekend.
+The market opens on Mondays, Wednesdays, Fridays and Saturdays from 9 am to 8 pm.
+Take into account that some of the stands are only open during the weekend.
 However, there is something special on offer during the week.
 Keep reading.

-OUR LOCAL TIP: On weekdays, from 7am a 9am, just before the market opens, there is an auction where the real bargains are.
+OUR LOCAL TIP: On weekdays, from 7 am to 9 am, just before the market opens, there is an auction where the real bargains are.
 This is quite special as it is the only market in Europe that still works this way.
-Who knows what little treasure you can bring back home!
+Who knows what little treasure you can take back home!

 13- Have a picnic at Parc de la Ciutadella

-Venus at birth, scary griffins, golden chariots… there is place for all of them in this monumental waterfall that serves as the park’s icon.
-The outdoor cafe in front is the perfect place for a refreshment on hot summer days.
+Venus at birth, scary gryphons, golden chariots… there is a place for all of them in this monumental waterfall that serves as the park’s icon.
+The outdoor cafe in front is the perfect place for refreshment on hot summer days.

 Castle of the 3 Dragons

 Designed by the famous Lluís Doménech i Montaner, it was built to house the World Fair’s restaurant.
 The Natural History Museum used to be here until it moved a few years ago so, at the moment, it is not open to the public.